Anil Parab: Criticism

 The Enforcement Directorate summoned Parab for questioning on 28 September 2021, while probing a money laundering case.
-This was the second time, Parab was summoned.
-He sought some time, citing commitments as a public servant and minister.
-Enforcement Directorate conducted raids on his residences and offices on charges of money laundering and corruption.
+This was the second time Parab was summoned.
+He sought some time, citing commitments as a public servant and minister.The Enforcement Directorate conducted raids on his residences and offices on charges of money laundering and corruption.

 Former Mumbai police officer Sachin Vaze alleged that he had received "time to time instructions" from Parab to collect bribes.
 He accused Parab of receiving kickbacks worth crores for the transfer of 10 police officers.
 Waze tried to submit a letter to a National Investigation Agency (NIA) court, claiming that Parab had asked him to extort Rs 50 crore from a private trust.
 Waze also alleged that Parab told him to look into an inquiry against the fraudulent contractors listed in the BMC and asked him to collect “at least Rs 2 crore” from about 50 such contractors.

 Bajarang Kharmate was a Deputy RTO officer who was the agent to collect money and distribute it between Transport Commissioner Avinash Dhakne and Parab.
 Kharmate was also raided by Enforcement Directorate.
 Parab formed a group including Kharmate and Dhakne.
 Kharmate approved promotions with incorrect dates.
 Parab wanted to please Dhakne and gave lots of money to the minister.
 Nashik RTO Bharat Kalaskar worked as an agent and collected money on Dhakne's behalf.
 Kharmate collected money for Parab and Dhakne.
 Deputy Transport Commissioner Jitendra Patil was another participant.
 Kharmate deposited funds on the order of 200 crores for 2021 on behalf of Parab and Dhakne.
 Money was disbursed among them.
 Kalaskar worked as an agent and collected money on behalf of Dhakne.
 Khamate also collected money to cover Parab.